christina-niegel/demo-docs/content-dinos/dinos.md

-This article uses material from the Wikipedia article [Dinosaur](https://en.wikipedia.org/wiki/Dinosaur), which is released under the [reative Commons Attribution-Share-Alike License 3.0](https://creativecommons.org/licenses/by-sa/3.0/")
+This article uses material from the Wikipedia article [Dinosaur](https://en.wikipedia.org/wiki/Dinosaur), which is released under the [Creative Commons Attribution-Share-Alike License 3.0](https://creativecommons.org/licenses/by-sa/3.0/")